Staff Employment UPPS No. 04.04.03

-When considering an applicant for a position outside the Academic Affairs division for a concurrent faculty appointment, the provost may authorize the use of alternate procedures outlined in AA/PPS 7.01, Hiring of Deans and Chairs or AA/PPS 7.02, Faculty Hiring in lieu of procedures outlined in this UPPS.
+When considering an applicant for a position outside the Academic Affairs division for a concurrent faculty appointment, the provost may authorize the use of alternate procedures outlined in AA/PPS 7.01, Dean and Chair Hiring, or AA/PPS 7.02, Faculty Hiring, in lieu of procedures outlined in this UPPS.

 07.05 Search Firms

 Search firms are organizations that assist clients in locating suitable candidates for higher level, managerial vacancies.

 A hiring manager interested in retaining a search firm to assist in filling a senior-level position should contact Human Resources for further information regarding this recruiting option.